dante-lafranchi/cse15l-lab-reports/lab-report-2-week-3.md

-# Lab Report Week 3
+# Lab Report Week 3 - Servers and Bugs

 ## Part 1
 Code from Simplest Search Engine from week 2: